 Statistics is the scientific discipline that provides methods to make sense out of data.
 Various methods are used to organize, summarize, and draw conclusions from data.
-The first part of this course involves those methods and also involves the study of uncertainty and chance, counting principles, and basic rules of probability theory.
-The second part of this course is mathematical modeling.
-Modeling takes real work situations and views them from a mathematical perspective using various functions and graphs, analyzing and predicting.
+The first part of this course is mathematical modeling, where various functions and graphs are analyzed and used to make predictions based on data.
+The second part of this course involves more practical data analysis and the study of uncertainty and chance, counting principles, and basic rules of probability theory.
 This course provides a solid foundation for students pursuing future education and careers in the diverse fields of business, medicine, architecture, agriculture, social science, natural science and applied sciences.
 A graphing calculator is utilized in this course.